English

 Indonesia Liveaboard

 Indonesia is a popular tropical destination for travelers from all around the world.
-At the same time, it’s also a popular destination for Indonesia liveaboard trips.
+At the same time, It's also a popular destination for Indonesia liveaboard trips.

 Although most of the typical divers will think of Bali for the best diving, Indonesia has so much more to offer with diving areas such as Raja Ampat, Komodo and Banda Sea.
 Of course, there are much more: Halmahera, Maumere, Alor, but these are off the beaten tracks hard to reach and with limited logistics.